Occasionally, hydrogen comes up in conversations about energy. There are a myriad of misconceptions about that subject and I will explain some:

 For example, water can be split by an electric reaction.
 But, burning that hydrogen to make electricity – even in an

-efficient fuel cell – will return only a fraction of the electricity used to get the hydrogen.
+efficient fuel cell – will return only a fraction of the electricity used to get the hydrogen in the first place.

 Now, some might say that since it is electricity, the hydrogen was “cleanly” produced.
 Those are folks who don’t know: